haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 This post walks through the main categories of breakage, why they happened, and what they tell us about long-term stability.
-If you care about a smoother upgrade path for Haskell users, we invite you to participate in the Stability Working Group.
+If you care about a smoother upgrade path for Haskell users, we invite you to participate in the [Haskell Foundation Stability Working Group](https://blog.haskell.org/stability-working-group/).

 [^upstream]: Upstreaming is the process of sending a patch to the “maintainers” of an open-source project.
 The maintainers will then make the patch ‘official’ by merging it.
 In principle, the process is simple, but in practice, the burden of proof (especially for larger projects) is on the person who submitted the patch.
 They have to convince the maintainers that the patch is useful, which takes time in the form of communication